Patellar Dislocation

 A patellar dislocation may cause:

-A specialist will typically review how the injury occurred and evaluate your symptoms.
+A specialist will review how the injury occurred and evaluate symptoms and follow up questions.
 The knee will be examined for swelling, tenderness, range of motion, and alignment.
 Imaging such as X‑rays or MRI scans may be used to assess bone structure, cartilage, and ligament integrity.

 Treatment depends on whether the kneecap has returned to place, the extent of soft tissue injury, and the individual’s risk of recurrence.